stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ![](/uploads/strategy-tree-3.jpg)

-\#stratapp allows you the flexibility to hang OKRs off any level in the strategy tree.
+\#stratapp allows the flexibility to hang OKRs off any level in the strategy tree.

 \#stratapp is the [best OKR software app in the world right now](https://stratappsaas.com/blog/best-OKR-software-app/ "best OKR software app"), bringing _strategy + OKRs + execution_ into one digital workspace:

 ![](/uploads/strategy-okrs-execution.jpg)

-As you will already know, not all strategy execution needs to be done through OKRs.  #stratapp has been designed with this real-world insight front of mind.
+As you know, not all strategy execution needs to be done through OKRs.  #stratapp has been designed with this real-world insight front of mind.

 That is, the 6 elements of collaboration power both your _strategy tree_ and your _OKRs_.